-Rutabagas Nutrition Facts
+Rutabaga Nutrition Facts

-Studies Done on Rutabagas
+Studies Done on Rutabaga

 The most common cancer among American men, prostate cancer ranks second in cancer death causes, after lung cancer.
 Results of one study suggested that a diet rich in vegetables, particularly cruciferous vegetables such as rutabagas, is linked to a reduced prostate cancer risk.1

 A significant association between ingestion of brassica vegetables and incidence of colorectal cancer was shown in both men and women, with fewer tumors in women associated with eating Brassica vegetables.2